Peaches & cream. Sonny & Cher. Rock & roll. Some things just go better…

 - Set clear expectations and attainable goals within your training program, whether it lasts one day, one week, or the first year.
 Recognize the completion of those goals with a reward.

-- Include your employees in your social recognition program ASAP.
+- Include your employees in your social recognition platform ASAP.
 This will allow them to be recognized by their peers for the work they do.
 Bonus: this also acts as an outlet to thank those who have helped them.

 - Host a new employee luncheon on a monthly or quarterly basis as a way to introduce your new colleagues to their department heads, senior leaders, and prominent figures in your organization.